In literature, mood is a literary element that evokes certain feelings or vibes in readers through words and descriptions.

 And that has made all the difference.”

 Frost informs us about his past with a “sigh” that gives the above lines an unhappy tone and thus evokes an unhappy mood.
 An unhappy mood is created because the poet convinces us that he regrets a choice he made in the past.

 Creating Mood through Diction

 Diction is the choice of words a writer uses.
-Diction or choice of words conveys deep feelings as well as depicts the events, places and characters in a literary work in specific colors, having an effect on the way the readers feel about them.
+Diction or choice of words conveys deep feelings, and depicts the events, places, and characters in a literary work in specific colors, having an effect on the way the readers feel about them.

 “And being no stranger to the art of war, I have him a description of cannons, culverins, muskets, carabines, pistols, bullets, powder, swords, bayonets, battles, sieges, retreats, attacks, undermines, countermines, bombardments, sea-fights…”

 In order to create feelings of disgust in readers, for the destructive consequences of war, the writer chooses words that are unmelodious, harsh, and jarring.
 The diction in the above passage corresponds with the subject matter.